How many times have you heard the phrase, “I was just trying to help.” Ironically, I think that might be the least helpful thing we can say.

 Here’s what professionals have found about how to argue well:

-Argue about resolvable issues, not nebulous complaints.
+Healthy people argue about resolvable issues, not nebulous complaints.

 Concrete issues can be resolved.
 Character flaws and emotional obscurities cannot.